-The Industrial Managed Gigabit Switch provides both in-band and out-band configuration methods.
-You can configure the switch via RS232 console port via serial cable attached in the package if you don't attach your admin PC to your network, or if you lose network connection to the target .
+JetNet 4508/4508f series Industrial Managed Fast Ethernet Switch provides both in-band and out-band configuration methods.
+You can configure the switch via RS232 console port via serial cable attached in the package if you don"t attach your admin PC to your network, or if you lose network connection to the target JetNet Switch.
 This is so-called out-band management.
-It wouldn't be affected by network performance.
+It wouldn"t be affected by network performance.

 The in-band management means you can remotely manage the switch via the Ethernet network.
 You can choose Telnet or Web-based management.
-You just need to know the device's IP address and you can remotely connect to its embedded HTTP web pages or Telnet console.
+You just need to know the device s IP address and you can remotely connect to its embedded HTTP web pages or Telnet console.